shabanzadeh/restfulAPI_readiSchool/README.md

 ### Creeating News app with fastapi and Mongodb using the newsapi.org

 For this project, we musst first install lokal mongodb, fastapi, requirement  and postman.
+The frontend is developed using React and Bootstrap to display the news articles in an interactive and user-friendly manner.

 ## Getting started